 Having a sick reptile is very stressful as few veterinarians are skilled in reptile medicine and surgery.
-At Pittwater Animal Hospital we have two veterinarians with special interest in reptiles Dr Juliet Smithyman and Dr Bryn Lynar.
+At Pittwater Animal Hospital we are fortunate to have Dr Juliet Smithyman who has a special interest in reptiles.

 All of our other veterinarians are trained in general reptile medicine and first aid.
 This means when your reptile is sick they can be seen straight away, stabilised and treatment initiated.
 They may then be reassessed when Juliet or Bryn are available.
 Sadly Juliet and Bryn can not work every day.

 When should I bring my lizard or snake to the vet?

 It is useful to have a health check of your lizard or snake when you first acquire your pet.
 An appointment can be booked with Dr Juliet Smithyman where your pet can be

 This gives us a baseline assessment of your pet and can often prepare your pet for a healthy start in your house.
 The cost will be a standard consultation plus any pathology charges which Juliet will explain fully.

 How can I tell if my lizard or snake is sick?